ArcaneEngineer/ECS-tutorials/part2.md

 Lastly, notice that not every component type _has_ an initialisation function.
 From the perspective of our ECS, these are entirely optional, and depend on what -- if anything -- you need to do to your components at startup.

-### Components Initialisation: Overhauling the exiting Loop
+### Components Initialisation: Overhauling the existing Loop

 We're going to gut our [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) initialisation loop, which was tiny: